xeolabs/xeometry-guide/fittingThingsInView.md

 });
 ```

-Fly camera to fit a model, two objects, and all objects of the given type, looking along the World-space -Y axis:
+Flying the camera to fit a model, two objects, and all objects of the given type, looking along the World-space -Y axis:

 ```javascript
 viewer.viewFitTop(["gearbox", "saw#1", "saw#5", "IfcFlowFitting"], function() {